stewartmatheson/dot/README.md

 # Dot Files

-Based somewhat on rwxrob's dot files and ideas around note taking.
+These are my personal dotfiles somewhat based on rwxrob's dot files.
 Check him out on twitch https://www.twitch.tv/rwxrob.
 The github repo for his dotfiles is here and well worth a look https://github.com/rwxrob/dot.
-One key idea I'm borrowing is the setup script.
-First each part of of the setup provides its own setup file and second the setup links in to the home dir.
+This repo is intended to function as a stand alone project that is able to configure a complete terminal environment.
+Each subfolder of the configuration implements a setup file that is responsible for putting file configurations in their correct places.

+## Usage

+Run setup.

 ## Prereqs
  * zsh